How a Proxy works

 The cache normally uses an algorithm to determine when a document is obsolete and should be removed from the cache, depending on its age, size and access history.

 Web proxies can also filter the content of Web pages served.
 Some applications that attempt to block offensive Web content are implemented as Web proxies.
 Other types of proxies change the format of web pages for a specific purpose or audience, for example, to display a page on a mobile phone or PDA.
 Some network operators also have proxies to intercept viruses and other hostile content served by remote Web pages.
+You may read more to know about rotating IP proxies as well.
+While free proxy servers are easy to identify, set up, and use, and will effectively mask your IP, using a paid, trustworthy proxy server such as Geonode Proxies is a far better option.

 From the point of view of the local network user, the system works as if it really had direct access to the Internet.
 The user immediately accesses a Web page from his computer or receives his e-mail, without even knowing that the proxy exists.